spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

 8. Deploy your cluster using your cluster profile.
 For more information, refer to [Create Cluster Definition](../../site-deployment/cluster-deployment.md).

-   During the deployment, you may see error messages that suggest the volume mount has failed to be created.
+   During the deployment, you may encounter error messages that suggest the volume mount has failed to be created.
 This is because the secret may not exist the namespace where your application is deployed.
 The secret resides in the `spectro-system` namespace.
 This is expected and you can fix this in the next step.

 9. Issue the following command to copy the secret to the namespace where your application is deployed.
 Replace